-Our Rates Postponement Policy is intended to help owner-occupiers, particularly those on a fixed income, to continue living in their homes when they do not have the financial capacity to to pay their rates, or where payment would create financial hardship.
+Rates postponement is intended to help those on a fixed income, to continue living in their homes when they do not have the financial capacity to pay their rates, or where payment would create a financial hardship.

 Up to 100% of all rates charges may be postponed, including arrears owing from previous financial years.